NandhanGPillai/Gurunandhan_Resume/README.md

 [Interactive Maths Quiz](https://github.com/NandhanGPillai/Interactive-Maths-Quiz)
 ---
-1. Motivation: Developed this Python-based educational application designed to help users, especially children, enhance their mathematical problem-solving skills in a fun and engaging manner.
+1. Motivation: Developed this Python-based educational application designed to help users, especially children, enhance their mathematical problem- solving skills in a fun and engaging manner.
 The application generates random math problems for users to solve, measures their response times, and provides immediate feedback on their answers.
-2.
+2. Random Module used is utilized to generate random operands and operators for math problems.
+3. Time Module is Used to measure the time taken to solve each problem and calculate the total time.
+4. Eval Function employed to evaluate user-generated math expressions and determine the correctness of answers.